kewalaka/blog/content/post/2024/02/avm-resource-interfaces/index.md

 ## Role Assignments example

-Lets take role assignments for KeyVault as an example, we'll add a couple, one for a pretend app, and another for the principal running the devops pipeline (say, to let it update secrets).
+We'll make a couple role assignments for a Key Vault, one for a pretend app, and another for the principal running the devops pipeline (say, to let the pipeline update secrets).

-Here's how you might be tempted to write a role assignment:
+Here's how you might be tempted to write this:

 ```terraform
 module "keyvault" {